 Friends and family can help

-Being diagnosed with type 1 diabetes isn't easy.
+Being diagnosed with type 1 diabetes is not easy.
 It can take time to adjust to and affect how you feel.

 Telling people you have diabetes can be difficult, but it'll help them understand what you're going through.